linsyking/messenger-manual/appendix.typ

 === `SOMChangeScene`

 *Definition.* `SOMChangeScene ( Maybe scenemsg ) String ( Maybe (Transition userdata) )`
+*Definition.* `SOMChangeScene ( Maybe scenemsg ) String`

 This message is used to change to another scene.
 Users need to provide the scene init data, the scene name, and the transition.
+This message is used to change to another scene.
+Users need to provide the scene init data, the scene name.

 === `SOMPlayAudio`